jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 > Having control of countries helps determine whether you have presence, domination, or control of a region, which in turn helps you earn victory points.
 Within each region, there are a number of battleground countries, which are considered key to the region.

-I was hooked from my first play and soon started searching out general strategy and somewhere to help learn the 110 unique cards.
+I was hooked from my first play and soon started searching out general strategy and somewhere to help me learn the 110 unique cards.
 I came across the inimitable [Twilight Strategy](http://twilightstrategy.com/) but quickly became overwhelmed by each card page referencing at least six other cards, all unlinked.
 So I made [TwiStrug](http://twistrug.jjt.io) as a way to learn the cards more readily (hyperlinks!).
 Then I started thinking about how to optimize the board layout for a smaller screen, which then quickly spiralled out of control into building a playable virtual board because hey, I'm that kind of nerd.

 The tool of choice for such an undertaking?
 [React](http://facebook.github.io/react/index.html), with a [router](https://github.com/flatiron/director) and other libs of sundry to glue everything together.